Danel Sinani

-Danel Sinani (Данел Синани; born 5 April 1997) is a professional footballer who plays as a winger for EFL Championship club Wigan Athletic, on loan from Norwich City.
-Born in Belgrade to Gorani parents, he plays for the Luxembourg national team.
+Danel Sinani (Данел Синани; born 5 April 1997) is a professional footballer who plays as a winger for Bundesliga club FC St. Pauli.
+Born in Serbia, he represents the Luxembourg national team.

 Club career

 In Luxembourg

 Sinani played club football in Luxembourg for Racing FC Union Luxembourg before joining F91 Dudelange in 2017.
 With the latter, he won two Luxembourg National Division titles and the Luxembourg Cup.
 In November 2018, he scored the first ever goal for a Luxembourgish club in the group stage of a major European competition against Olympiacos.
 In 2019, Sinani was given the Luxembourg Footballer of the Year award.
 It was his first award of the trophy, known as the Wanderpokal Challenge Guy Greffrath (Challenge Guy Greffrath Challenge Cup).
 In the summer of 2019, Sinani was offered a move to R.E.
 Virton, who play in the Belgian league, but he refused the deal.
 Later in the year, he scored two goals in a Europa League match against five time Europa League winners Sevilla.
 As of 2020, he has scored 13 goals in UEFA Champions League and Europa League matches.
 Sinani has scored 14 goals in 16 appearances in the 2019–20 Luxembourg National Division, nine goals in the 2019–20 UEFA Europa League, and 24 goals in 30 matches in all competitions.